uucidl/pre.uumu/README.md

 Implementing Per Vognsen's Mu API

-Per Vognsen designed this API as an alternative to libraries like SDL, SML.
+Per Vognsen designed the [Mu API](xxxx_mu.h) as an alternative to libraries like SDL, SML.
 I find myself agreeing with many of its design decisions.

 He documented it at: